Archaeology and History (BA)

 Archaeology and History BA (Joint Honours) offers students the opportunity to study History at higher education with an added element of experiential archaeological excavation.

-Many students find joint honours both stimulating and rewarding as they observe both similarities and differences in the two subjects.
-Often there are complementary issues and perspectives as well as skills and that link the subjects, be they critical analysis, historical contexts or recent research.
+Many students find joint honours degrees both stimulating and rewarding as they observe both similarities and differences between the two subjects.
+Often there are complementary issues and perspectives and skills that link the subjects, be they critical analysis, historical contexts or recent research.
 The degree provides the training necessary for students who wish to study Archaeology or History at postgraduate level, and a valuable range of intellectual and transferable skills for students who enter other professions.

-The BA in Archaeology and History aims to develop your knowledge and critical understanding of the material evidence for a wide range of periods and societies, and to cultivate intellectual skills such as the ability to assess evidence critically, to evaluate different interpretations of the evidence, to construct arguments on the basis of evidence, and to express opinions cogently in speech and in writing.
+The degree aims to develop your knowledge and critical understanding of the material evidence for a wide range of periods and societies, and to cultivate intellectual skills such as the ability to assess evidence critically, to evaluate different interpretations of the evidence, to construct arguments on the basis of evidence, and to express opinions cogently in speech and in writing.
 We deliver a degree which offers a challenging and diverse programme of modules, supported by a friendly atmosphere and excellent staff-student relationships within the School.

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.|